Tsai Ing-wen: 2012

 On 11 March 2011, Tsai Ing-wen officially announced her run for the presidential nomination of the Democratic Progressive Party.
 On 27 April 2011, Tsai became the first female presidential candidate in Taiwan after she defeated former Premier Su Tseng-chang by a small margin in a nationwide phone poll (of more than 15,000 samples) that served as the party's primary.
 Tsai ran against incumbent President Ma Ying-jeou of the Kuomintang and James Soong of the People First Party in the 5th direct presidential election, which was held on 14 January 2012.
-Garnering 45% of the vote, she conceded defeat to President Ma in an international press conference, resigning her seat as Chairman of the DPP.
+Garnering 45.63% of the vote, she conceded defeat to President Ma in an international press conference, resigning her seat as Chairman of the DPP.

 2016

 On 15 February 2015, Tsai officially registered for the Democratic Progressive Party's presidential nomination primary.
-Though William Lai and Su Tseng-chang were seen as likely opponents, Tsai was the only candidate to run in the primary and the DPP officially nominated her as the presidential candidate on 15 April.
+Though Lai Ching-te and Su Tseng-chang were seen as likely opponents, Tsai was the only candidate to run in the primary and the DPP officially nominated her as the presidential candidate on 15 April.

 During summer of 2015, Tsai embarked on a visit to the United States and met a number of US policy makers including Senators John McCain and Jack Reed.
 In her speech addressing Taiwanese diaspora on the east coast of the United States, Tsai signaled a willingness to cooperate with the rising Third Party coalition in Taiwan in the incoming general election.
 On 14 November, Tsai's campaign announced that she had chosen Chen Chien-jen as DPP vice presidential candidate.
 On 16 January 2016, Tsai won the presidential election, beating her opponent Eric Chu by a margin of 25.04%.
 Tsai was inaugurated as president on 20 May 2016.

 After her election, Tsai was named one of "The 100 Most Influential People" in TIME magazine 2 May 2016 issue.

 2020

 Tsai announced on 19 February 2019 via an interview with CNN that she would run for reelection as president in 2020.
 She registered to run in the Democratic Progressive Party presidential primary on 21 March 2019.
-Tsai defeated William Lai in the primary, and the Democratic Progressive Party nominated her as its candidate for the 2020 presidential election on 19 June 2019.
+Tsai defeated Lai Ching-te in the primary, and the Democratic Progressive Party nominated her as its candidate for the 2020 presidential election on 19 June 2019.
 Tsai and Lai formed the Democratic Progressive Party ticket on 17 November 2019.